-We would like to thank those that took the time to provide submissions on our Long-term Insights Briefing (LTIB) topic: Improving Pacific data equity - opportunities to enhance the future of Pacific wellbeing.
+The Ministry for Pacific Peoples invites you to provide feedback on our Long-term Insights Briefing: Improving Pacific data equity – opportunities to enhance the future of Pacific wellbeing.

-The Long-term Insights Briefings (LTIBs) are a new government initiative requiring government agencies to develop and share insights on the trends, risks and opportunities that could affect Aotearoa.
-LTIBs aim to promote long-term thinking so that the public sector can respond to future change and deliver sustainable benefits for people in Aotearoa.
+The Long-term Insights Briefings (LTIBs) are a new government initiative requiring government agencies to develop and share insights on the trends, risks and opportunities that could affect Aotearoa New Zealand.
+LTIBs aim to promote long-term thinking so that the public sector can respond to future change and deliver sustainable benefits for people in Aotearoa New Zealand.

 Cook Islands Māori (Kūki ‘Āirani Māori)